Periods and Diabetes: What You Need to Know

 Living with diabetes can often result in high blood sugars during different phases of the menstrual cycle.
 Personally, I face many challenges and exacerbations in my blood sugars weeks before my periods.
 And I have heard so many young women complain about glycemic difficulties during their cycles especially during the pre-menstrual syndrome (PMS) phase.

 A regular menstrual cycle has different cyclical phases usually ranging between 21 to 35 days and often varies.
 It is best measured by the number of days between your periods.
-Commonly, most have a regular cycle of 28 days which includes 3-4 days of menstruation (periods).
+Commonly, most have a regular cycle of 28 days which includes three to four days of menstruation (periods).
 During a month-long cycle, hormonal fluctuations results in ovulation and then menstruation.
 These hormonal fluctuations can affect other body systems aside from the reproductive system.
 Those living with diabetes may experience some unique menstrual challenges as a result of these complex hormonal interactions.

 All about the hormones